The Jewish Everyday Rights Forum (JERF)

 “Article 22 of the Universal Declaration of Human Rights (UDHR) establishes the right to social security and the realisation of economic, social and cultural rights” (Article 22, Universal Declaration of Human Rights).

 JERF is inspired by the principles of the Universal Declaration of Human Rights and the International Covenant on Economic, Social, and Cultural Rights.
 We believe in the power of shared experiences and strategic engagement to influence policymakers and strengthen alliances.
-Through JERF, we provide a platform for Jewish organizations to share their insights, learn from each other, and collectively advocate for the legal enshrinement of socio-economic rights.
+Through JERF, we provide a platform for Jewish organisations to share their insights, learn from each other, and collectively advocate for the legal enshrinement of socio-economic rights.

 Credit: Zuo Biao Peng

-Get involved:
+Get involved: Join JERF

 From Alexandria to London: My Grandfather’s Journey to Belonging